 The victory through faith and love was won by him in this place, which was built for the negation of faith—faith in God and faith in man—and to trample radically not only on love but on all signs of human dignity, of humanity.
 A place built on hatred and on contempt for man in the name of a crazed ideology.
 A place built on cruelty.
 On the entrance gate which still exists, is placed the inscription "Arbeit macht frei", which has a sardonic sound, since its meaning was radically contradicted by what took place within.

 In this site of the terrible slaughter that brought death to four million people of different nations, Father Maximilian voluntarily offered himself for death in the starvation bunker for a brother, and so won a spiritual victory like that of Christ himself.
 This brother still lives today in the land of Poland and is here with us.

 2. I am here today as a pilgrim.
 It is well known that I have been here many times.
 So many times!
-And many times I have gone down to Maximilian Kolbe's death cell and stopped in front of the execution wall and passed among the ruins of the cremation furnaces of Brzezinka.
+And many times I have gone down to Maximilian Kolbe's death cell and kneeled in front of the execution wall and passed among the ruins of the cremation furnaces of Birkenau.
 It was impossible for me not to come here as Pope.

 I have come to pray with all of you who have come here today and with the whole of Poland and the whole of Europe.
 Christ wishes that I who have become the Successor of Peter should give witness before the world to what constitutes the greatness and the misery of contemporary man, to what is his defeat and his victory.